Elchanan5760/The_Muezzin/README.md

 Transcript wav file trough speech_recognition library and adding this to the dictionary of metadata.

-The transcription goes here becouse it part of processing.
+The transcription goes here becouse it processing but this is not metadata.

 ## store_data